Sierra Leone Diamond (Kono region): Auction

 Ernest Bai Koroma, president of Sierra Leone, stated that the Ministry of Mines was given "clear instruction to the Ministry of Mines that the evaluation, sale and distribution of the proceeds must be done in the most transparent manner."
 He also said that Momoh, who is officially its present owner, would be given a certain amount of the proceeds after the diamond is sold at auction.
 Momoh has been involved in the weighing, cleaning, and bidding of the stone, and states that he is satisfied with the transparency of the process.

 The diamond is now in a safe at the Bank of Sierra Leone, Sierra Leone's central bank in Freetown.

 By April 5, 2017, there had only been six offers for the diamond.
 In response, the deadline was extended to May 10.
 The diamond was bought by Graff Diamonds in December 2017 for $6.5M USD via auction.
-The diamond auction was facilitated by The Rapaport Group, a corporation specializing in diamond trade.
+The diamond auction was facilitated by The Rapaport Auctions, a corporation specializing in diamond trade.